Priyanshu-Jangalekar/Journal-App/README.md

-Author : Priyanshu Jangalekar
+Author : Priyanshu Jangalekar.
-Plz feal free to make a PR
+Plz feal free to make a PR.
 Installation and Set-up Guid is below.......

 ----------------------------------------------------------------------------------------------------------------------------------------------------